-Had Miguel de Cervantes Saavedra written Don Quixote in the 21st century, the title character’s quest in life might not have been to revive the chivalric virtues and values of adventurous knights.
+Had Miguel de Cervantes Saavedra written Don Quixote in the 21st century instead of in 1605, the title character’s quest in life might not have been to revive the chivalric virtues and values of adventurous knights.
 His quests might well have instead taken him on tapas bar-hopping adventures throughout Madrid, Spain.
-In his edible escapades, he would have fought the commercialization of the Spanish tapas traditions.
-Instead of tangling with windmills, he would have squared off against golden arches.
+In his edible escapades, he would have fought the incursion into Spanish tapas traditions.
+Instead of tangling with windmills, he would have squared off against golden arches and a creepy crown-wearing burger mascot.
 Quixote’s sidekick Sancho Panza would have certainly earned his surname.

 Madrid, perhaps even more than Ernest Hemingway’s beloved Paris is a “moveable feast.”
 The practice of chasing after those diverse and delicious little dishes known as “tapas” is called a “tapeo” and no city does tapas bar-hopping as well as Madrid.
 In Madrid tapeos have achieved near cult status.
 They are a cultural event, a rite of passage and a sporting event rolled into one.
 A tapeo allows you to sample the culinary fare at several tapas bars without sitting down for an entire meal.
 Ostensibly, you “walk off” your tapas and wine as you hop from bar to bar.